bcdev/s3tbx-snow/src/main/resources/doc/s3snow_processing_system.rst

 A Digital Elevation Model for Greenland has been generated within the GIMP project.
 This product has been post-processed by BC and is provided in GeoTIFF format with a resolution of ~90m.
 As only layer in this product, the DEM altitude given in metres is provided.
-The altitude is e.g. used as input by the OLCI O2 Correction Processor.
+The altitude is e.g. used as input by the OLCI O2 Harmonisation Processor.
 The GIMP DEM product is illustrated in :numref:`gimp_dem`.

 .. _gimp_dem: